SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/addressformat.md

 ### LabelLayout/LabelLayout2

 In SuperOffice 6, we replaced the ExtraFlags formatting of labellayout with the two fields LabelLayout and LabelLayout2.
-We use some special characters to separate the template variables
+We use some special characters to separate the template variables:

-\[ \] is to add a space between the template variables
+\[ \] is to add a space between the template variables.

-\[\\n\] - is to add a new line
+\[\\n\] - is to add a new line.

 \|x\| - Sometimes only the address part is needed, so a special delimiter will be used in the template string to tell where the name/title/… ends and the address begins.